ajbanjara/Wireshark/NetworkTroubleshooting/Overview.md

 Keep an eye on what's going on in your network.
 Monitoring will warn you about broken services (e.g. webserver not responding), performance problems and alike.

-This might range from a simple cron job pinging a remote machine once every hour, through dedicated tools like [Nagios](http://www.nagios.org/) (formerly NetSaint) and end up in commercial enterprise level tools such as [HP OpenView (tm)](http://www.openview.hp.com/).
+This might range from a simple cron job pinging a remote machine once every hour, through dedicated tools like [Nagios](http://www.nagios.org/) (formerly NetSaint) and end up in commercial enterprise level tools such as ~~HP OpenView (tm)~~ [Network Node Manager](https://www.microfocus.com/en-us/products/network-node-manager-i-network-management-software/overview).

 Wireshark is not well suited for (and not aimed towards) monitoring.
 However, if your favourite monitoring tool detected a problem you may end up in the *general troubleshooting* or *performance* section described above.